stonkyoloer/ai-powered-options-trade-analyzer/README.md

 ---

-# 4️⃣ IV and Liquidity Analysis
+# 🟣 IV and Liquidity Analysis

-## 📁 Step 6: Find High IV and Liquidity
+## 📁 Find High IV and Liquidity

 ### Data: each option’s open interest, trading volume, bid-ask spread, and existing IV.
 ### Why useful: These numbers show how busy the contract is and how cheap it is to trade.